ZcashFoundation/coredns-zcash/README.md

 ### Deploying from binary to a generic systemd Linux

 Check the releases page for a tarball.
 Extract the contents anywhere, change to that directory, then run `sudo make install`.
+Then edit `/etc/dnsseeder/Corefile` to replace instances of "example.com" with your desired DNS names.

 ### Deploying from source to a generic systemd Linux

 Clone this repo to the machine you want to deploy to, which will need to have a working Go build environment.
-Then run `sudo make install` and you're good to go.
+Then run `sudo make install`, edit `/etc/dnsseeder/Corefile` with your DNS names, and you're good to go.
 If you'd prefer not to do that, the only part of the build and install process that actually *needs* elevated permissions is linking the systemd configuration.

 Further down the rabbit hole, you can look at what `scripts/build.sh` and `scripts/install_systemd.sh` do and then do that manually instead.
 It's Go, so you can pretty much just `scp` the coredns binary and Corefile to wherever you want.